How to Do Sit-Ups Without Anchoring Your Feet

 Advertisement

 1. Lie on your back on an exercise mat.
-Place your hands behind your head, lightly touching the back of your skull.
 Bend your knees and plant your feet about hip-distance apart.
+Hold your arms straight out in front of your body.

 Tip

-Don't stress if you can't sit all the way up with an unanchored sit-up.
-You're actually doing more work for your abs with a partial sit-up or crunch.
-The abs activate most when you lift to between a 30- and 45-degree angle off the floor, notes Professor Len Kravitz, exercise scientist and researcher at the University of New Mexico.
-This is equivalent to getting your shoulder blades up off the floor, not sitting up completely.
+Your abs activate most when you lift to between a 30- and 45-degree angle off the floor, according to the University of New Mexico.
+This is means getting your shoulder blades up off the floor, not sitting up completely.

 Advertisement